A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Holographic ISAC

 \section{Holographic ISAC}

-Holographic ISAC refers to employing RHSs for transmission and/or reception in ISAC.
-While the work in this area is still limited, promising results and prototypes have been presented in the literature.
-In this section, we first discuss the beamforming design of RHS-assisted ISAC, followed by summarizing the implementation efforts along with experimental results.
+Holographic ISAC refers to the use of RHSs for transmission and/or reception in ISAC.
+While research in this area is still limited, promising results and prototypes have been presented in the literature.
+In this section, we first discuss the beamforming design of RHS-assisted RCC and RHS-assisted DFRC, followed by a summary of the implementation efforts of RHS-assisted DFRC along with experimental results.
+We conclude the section by presenting current works on SIM-assisted ISAC.
+A summary of the paper diussed in this section is presented in Table~\ref{tab:holo}.